MS Access Articles

 Microsoft Access Object Naming Conventions

-When you create an Access database you should have a standard naming convention in mind.
+When you create a database you should have a standard naming convention in mind.
 Conventions will vary by product, vendor, and most importantly perhaps, your company or organization.
 What follows is one that is common in the Microsoft Access community.

 General Principles